minaohh/mina-blog/content/blog/advantages-of-knowing-multiple-programming-languages/index.md

 Every language has its limitation.
 For languages of the same type, there's at least one workflow or process that one does better, or another doesn't support.

 **Think outside the box.** Knowing multiple programming languages means you won't be restricted to the capacity and limitations of one language.
-The general knowledge allows you to think more deeply about problems.
+General knowledge allows you to think more deeply about problems.

 ### #3: It helps you become a more versatile developer